 - Find a Job.
 The unemployment rate in Webster, Texas, is currently one of the lowest in the nation, mostly, due to the energy sector.
 If you are flexible about applying your particular skills, then you will almost certainly find a career before relocating.

 - Establish yourself.
 Relocating is very rewarding, you will be presented with many new opportunities, friends and associates, but also challenged in ways not expected.
 Even though you might be consumed by the relocation activities of your move, take some extra time to listen to your new friends, get to know them, and learn from their experiences.
 Having friends in Webster will help you best address the issues of relocation.

 - Make the most of Webster, Texas.
 Visit the NASA Johnson Space Center, and go ahead, reach across the railing and touch the Apollo 17 Command Module and think about where it has been.
-Go to Kemah, enjoy some fresh bay seafood and watch the sail boats return during the sunset.
+Enjoy some fresh bay seafood and watch the sail boats at Clear Lake park.
 You can also take the 30-minute drive to Galveston, rent a bike and ride on the seawall.
 Please enjoy yourself and contact us when you’re ready!